RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Twitter Analysis/README.md

 What's suspicious is that all 35 or so accounts have a picture from a movie as their banner image, mostly from DC.
 - Mentions network (November)<br>
 This group of 60 accounts in addition to the most used keywords and hashtags, shared words that didn't seem to make sense.
 These are probably mentions to accounts, which anyway have very unusual screen_names: tsAHuahu6E, t4m4UWQ0S5 etc..
+(This was checked to be shortened urls, but they can be closely timed to be coordinated).
 - Mentions network (part 2) (November)<br>
 Similar to the previous group, this group of 50 accounts also shared meaningless keywords.